cleolibrary/CLEO-Redux/docs/en/api.md

 ##### CLEO.runScript

-- (since 1.0.4) `CLEO.runScript(fileName, args?)` - method that spawns a new instance of the script. `fileName` is the path to the script to launch. `args` is an optional parameter to pass arguments to the script.
+- `CLEO.runScript(fileName, args?)` - method that spawns a new instance of the script. `fileName` is the path to the script to launch. `args` is an optional parameter to pass arguments to the script.

   > Don't overuse this feature as spawning a new script is a costly operation.
 Avoid spawning too many scripts in a loop.